lukobw/CanvasSounds/README.md

 http://lucas-obwarzanek.pl/CanvasSounds/

-Hit a key to play the sound.
+Hit a key [a-z] to play the sound.